mychelleblake/Portfolio-Etsy-Assignment/README.md

 Re-Create An Etsy Page - https://www.etsy.com/search?q=whiskey

-Utilize the data for whatever search term you use - DATA HERE You are free to change the search term to whatever you'd like.
+Utilize the data for whatever search term you use - DATA HERE **** NOTE - THIS ASSIGNMENT WAS UPDATED WITH A DATA CALL FROM THE ETSY API
+You are free to change the search term to whatever you'd like.
 We haven't covered how to fetch data using JavaScript, so just copy the data and store it in a variable.
 Everything should be styled as closely as possible, including the Header/Sidebar/Links/Search (you can ignore the footer)